nilumbra/MIT-6.009-Fundamentals-of-Programming-Spring2022-labs/README.md

 programming.[^2] To get most out of this material, the reader should either have taken an introductory Python course or had experience in other languages.

 ## Access
 As of now(2022/3/26), the material is available at [here](https://py.mit.edu/spring22).
-As this is not published under MIT OCW Project, not all contents on the website is accessible to general public.
+Since this is not published under MIT OCW Project, not all contents on the website is open to general public.
 Lectures, for example are not available.
 Also, it seems that the administrator will shut down access to a semaster's site after the semaster ends.
 To make this educational material useful even after this semaster ends, I downloaded and included those pages I deem necessary to follow through the lab sessions. \
 \